mvysny/suckless-ascii-profiler/README.md

 ![Profiler Console](docs/images/profiler_console.png)

+* Identifies longest-running methods in your code.
+Just follow the largest percentage trail.
-* Uses thread stacktrace sampling, so the overhead is really small.
+* Uses thread stacktrace sampling, so the overhead is negligible.
 The accuracy is not that great, but it definitely can identify the bottleneck in your code.
 * IDE turns the console log into clickable links so you can navigate into your code easily

+What it's not:

+* Remote profiler - cannot connect to a remote JVM
+* Debugger
+* It doesn't gather JVM/system statistics like CPU usage, memory usage and/or disk usage.
+* You need an initial hunch on where your code is actually slow, so that you can place the `profile` method around the code.

+Please see [the introductionary video](https://www.youtube.com/watch?v=LhPLXStYePw) for more details.

 ## Demo